 One day in late summer, when my father and grandfather were busy in the fields with the harvesting, my mother’s friend, Anna, came to our place so they could can peaches together.
 Peach canning is a long, sticky, steamy process, not helped at all by having small children in the house, and between the two of them, there were seven.

 I was the oldest, about ten, as I recall, and I was expected to lead the tribe outdoors to play.
 The younger ones headed to a small swing set and the sandbox.
 In the shade of a huge old walnut tree my cousin Louise, my sister Linda, and I played with dress-up clothes.
-We had some pretty good ones; ball gowns and long, full party dresses that my mother had scored at a rummage sale, and although we knew better, we ran to the kitchen door several times, pleading with our mothers to come outside to admire our outfits.
+We had some pretty good ones; ball gowns and long, full party dresses that my mother had scored at a rummage sale.
+Although we knew better, we ran to the kitchen door several times, pleading with our mothers to come outside to admire our outfits.
 Naturally, they couldn’t/wouldn’t leave their peaches, and we were sent back outside and told to amuse ourselves.

 Once again, we arranged Linda on the swing with Louise’s legs poking out the front, and it looked just as funny as the first time we did it.
 Then, against my better judgment, (this I do recall) I did a Very Naughty Thing.
 Taking a deep breath, I raced into the kitchen shouting, “Mom, come quick!
 Linda cut her legs off!”